Alert Source Discuss

 • The protocol SHOULD guarantee Timeliness: A sent message is delivered at the destination within a bounded delivery time, which should be documented.

 • The above properties SHOULD NOT rely on trust in some centralized actor.
-For example, safety should be guaranteed by some trustless mechanism such as a light client proof, or attestations by an open, decentralized validator set.
+For example, safety should be guaranteed by some trustless mechanism such as a light client proof or attestations by an open, decentralized validator set.
 Relaying should be decentralized or permissionless to ensure liveness; a centralized relayer can fail and thus halt the protocol.

 Rationale

 • A contract that relies on a specific gateway for sending messages is vulnerable to the gateway being paused, deprecated, or simply breaking.
-If the communication between the contract and the gateway is standard, an admin of the contract COULD update the address (in storage) of the gateway to use.
+If the communication between the contract and the gateway is standard, an admin of the contract could update the address (in storage) of the gateway to use.
 In particular, senders to update to the new gateway when a new version is available.

 As some cross-chain communication protocols require additional parameters beyond the destination and the payload, and because we want to send messages through those bridges without any knowledge of these additional parameters, a post-processing of the message MAY be required (after sendMessage is called, and before the message is delivered).
 The additional parameters MAY be supported through attributes, which would remove the need for a post-processing step.
-If these additional parameters are not provided through an attribute, an additional call to the gateway is REQUIRED for the message to be sent.
+If these additional parameters are not provided through attributes, an additional call to the gateway is REQUIRED for the message to be sent.
 If possible, the gateway SHOULD be designed so that anyone with an incentive for the message to be delivered can jump in.
 A malicious actor providing invalid parameters SHOULD NOT prevent the message from being successfully relayed by someone else.

 Backwards Compatibility